taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena now looks hard at Asoka.

 Eireena: **"If you take your sanctuary with us, this is the life we forsee having to accept.
-However...if you feel able to travel a more dangerous and risky, but potentially more rewarding path...there is another option."**
+However...if you feel able to travel a more dangerous and risky, but potentially rewarding path...there is another option."**

 ## Chapter 4: The Sky is the Daily Bread of the Eyes